Your Guide to the Florida Annual Report

-Once you’ve formed a Florida LLC, corporation, nonprofit, limited partnership (LP), or limited liability partnership (LLP), your business is required to file a Florida Annual Report every year with the Florida Secretary of State, Division of Corporations.
+Do you have a Florida LLC, corporation, nonprofit, limited partnership (LP), or limited liability partnership (LLP)?
+If so, your business is required to file a Florida Annual Report each year with the Florida Secretary of State.

-But what does that mean for you as a Florida business owner?
-We’ll walk you through everything you need to know about Florida Annual Reports below, including key information you’ll need to provide, when to file your annual report, and associated filing fees.
+We’ll walk you through everything you need to know about your annual reporting requirement below, including key information you’ll need to provide, when to file your annual report, and associated filing fees.
+Learn more:

 We’ll cover other common questions about Florida Annual Reports below, but here is a handy rundown of key Florida Annual Report facts before you dig into the weeds: